-- 2.20 Where firms, covered persons or persons closely associated with them: - (a) accept a loan23 or a guarantee of their borrowings from an entity relevant to the engagement; or - (b) make a loan to or guarantee the borrowings of an entity relevant to the engagement, a self-interest threat and an intimidation threat to integrity or objectivity can be created and independence may be compromised.
-In a number of situations, as in the case of those addressed in paragraphs 2.21, 2.22 and 2.23, it is considered that no safeguards can eliminate these threats or reduce them to a level where independence is not compromised and accepting and making loans in those circumstances is therefore precluded.
+- 2.20 Where firms, covered persons or persons closely associated with them: - (a) accept a loan22 or a guarantee of their borrowings from an entity relevant to the engagement; or - (b) make a loan to or guarantee the borrowings of an entity relevant to the engagement, a self-interest threat and an intimidation threat to integrity or objectivity can be created and independence may be compromised.
+In these situations, set out in paragraphs 2.21, 2.22 and 2.23, no safeguards can eliminate these threats or reduce them to a level where independence is not compromised and accepting and making loans in those circumstances is therefore precluded.